Palmer Communications

 Palmer Communications was a radio and television company started by B.J.
 Palmer, then owner of the Palmer College of Chiropractic in Davenport, Iowa, around 1929.
 They were formed after buying WOC (AM) from Robert K. Karlowa's Karlowa Radio Corporation in 1922, starting an ownership connection that lasted nearly 75 years.
 In 1929, Central Broadcasting Company was formed with B.J.
 Palmer as chairman.
 This company would buy out WHO (AM) in Des Moines from Banker's Life (now Principal Financial Group) in 1930.

 With both WOC and WHO under common ownership, the stations would be combined into one and operate under the dual-identity of WHO-WOC after the activation of a 50,000 watt tower near Mitchellville, Iowa, and deactivation of the separate towers in 1932.
 In later years, they would buy out KICK (not to be confused with the later KIIK-FM, which was used at 103.7 while owned by Palmer, and now at 104.9 under Townsquare Media) from Carter Lake, Iowa, and move it to Davenport, where it became WOC-FM and now programs country music as WLLR-FM, start WOC-TV (known as KWQC since 1986 and located adjacent to the Palmer campus) and WHO-TV, and buy out KFOR-TV in Oklahoma City, Oklahoma, in 1989, their first and only property outside the state of Iowa and their sole property in Oklahoma.

+History

 Early history: 1922-1932

 Palmer Communications got their start when B.J.
 Palmer bought WOC from Robert K. Karlowa's Karlowa Radio Corporation in 1922.
 The Federal Radio Commission's General Order 40 reallocated frequencies in 1928, and WOC was reassigned to share time on 1000 kilohertz with the Banker's Life (now Principal Financial Group) station in Des Moines, Iowa, WHO.
 In 1930, the stations were known as WHO-WOC, and in 1932, the separate transmitters would be deactivated with the introduction of a 50,000 watt transmitter near Mitchellville, Iowa, after which both stations were consolidated and the old WOC frequency shut down.